-Welcome to the Bristol Shambhala Buddhist Meditation Centre and our satellite groups in Herefordshire, Stroud and Dorchester.
+Welcome to the Shambhala Buddhist Meditation Groups in Bristol, Stroud and Dorchester

 Shambhala is an international community of practitioners of meditation in the Buddhist and Shambhala traditions.
 Through the practice of meditation and Buddhism, we hope to inspire an awake and compassionate society through personal and collective transformation.

-The Bristol Shambhala Centre and our groups in Herefordfordshire, Stroud and Dorchester offer meditation instruction, Buddhist courses and mindfulness practice suitable for all levels.
+The Bristol Shambhala Centre and Dorchester and Stroud groups all offer meditation instruction, Buddhist courses and mindfulness practice suitable for all levels.
 Evening talks and weekend programmes are also scheduled on teachings with the Shambhala tradition.
 Through the practice of meditation and the principles of Shambhala Buddhism, we aim to realise the basic goodness of ourselves and society.

 Shambhala Vision and Basic Goodness

 Shambhala vision is rooted in the principle that every human being has a fundamental nature of basic goodness.
 This nature can be developed in daily life so that it radiates out to family, friends, community and society.
 According to the Shambhala tradition, we are living through an age of greed and aggression and as a result we harm ourselves, each other and our planet.